 The behavioral tests began 24 hours after capture.
 These tests were conducted in individual cylindric plastic terraria (4 cm diameter x 10 cm height) with a cotton disk lining (4 cm diameter x 1 mm thick) at the bottom.
-Because Tthis species interprets chemical cues to identify dead conspecifics (Yao et al., 2009), potential mates (Beauché and Richard, 2013) and predators (Pniewski, 2014), and tunes its conglobation behavior can to diverse environmental factors (Horváth et al., 2019).
-Therefore.
-I used different chemical cues (or the absence thereof) in three separate tests.
+Because this species interprets chemical cues to identify potential mates (Beauché and Richard, 2013) and predators (Pniewski, 2014), and tunes its conglobation behavior can to diverse environmental factors (Horváth et al., 2019), I used different chemical cues (or the absence thereof) in three separate tests.
 In the experimental tests, the cotton disk at the bottom of the terrarium was soaked with a 1-mL aliquot extracted from a preparation of 0.5L of distilled water where 50g of a mix of fresh feces from 2 male and 2 female adult common toads (Bufo spinosus), captured in the same habitat as the woodlice, had been diluted.
 These toads are abundant and widespread generalist predators of invertebrates, including isopods (Ortiz-Santaliestra, 2014).
 In the control tests, the cotton disk at the bottom of the terrarium was soaked with a 1-mL aliquot extracted from a preparation of 0.5L of distilled water where 50g of a mix of fresh feces from 4 different European rabbit (Oryctolagus cuniculus) latrines (separated by at least 600 m) from the same habitat as the woodlice, had been diluted.
 These rabbits are abundant and widespread generalist herbivores (Gálvez-Bravo, 2017).
-Feces of both toads and rabbits, these originated from natural, uncontrolled diets, thus representing what the isopods are likely to find in nature.
 In the manipulation control tests, the cotton disk at the bottom of the terrarium was soaked with 1 mL of distilled water.
 In this way, humidity was constant across tests, which avoided a potential effect of moisture on conglobation behavior, as conglobation can also be a behavioral strategy against water loss in these animals (Smigel and Gibbs, 2008).